mindcrunch4u/object-recognition-with-tree-cnn/README.md

    python3 /path/to/API/main.py
    ```

-6. spin up the server with
+6. spin up the server

+   Edit file `/path/to/API/engine/ocr.py`, change the OCR API to your provider with your key.

    ```
    python3 /path/to/API/main.py
    ```